Updated March 2023

 The big concern for employers has shifted from difficulty in attracting and hiring talent, to the unusually high, and increasing rates of loss of talent.

 In their fourth annual Engagement and Retention Report, Achievers Workforce Institute identified some pretty serious trends in employment, and this has also been reflected in similar data, including stats from the Bureau of Labor Statistics (BLS).
-Of those surveyed by Achievers, a majority 52% of respondents indicated they will actively seek a new job in 2021- that’s over half of the workforce, and BLS says this number is on trend to be the highest it’s been since 2001.
+Of those surveyed by Achievers, a majority 52% of respondents indicated they will actively sought out a new job in 2021- that’s over half of the workforce, and BLS says this number was the highest it’s been since 2001.

-The main motivators reported by those who indicated they will be seeking new opportunities include better compensation and benefits (35%), as well an improved work-life balance (25%)- all things the pandemic helped highlight the need for.
-By contrast, those who report they will happily be staying put, cite the already satisfactory work-life balance (23%) and a strong recognition culture (21%) as the main reasons they plan to stay put.
+The main motivators reported by those who indicated they wanted to seek new opportunities include better compensation and benefits (35%), as well an improved work-life balance (25%)- all things the pandemic helped highlight the need for.
+By contrast, those who report they will happily be staying put, cited the already satisfactory work-life balance (23%) and a strong recognition culture (21%) as the main reasons they plan to stay put.

 With this information in mind, we’ve put together a short-list of actions any business can take to prepare to fight off this wave of turnover.
 Hint- most of it doesn’t involve you just increasing pay rates.